-5. (A) Bring the thread down the right channel, around the U-turn, and up the left channel.
+- (A) Bring the thread down the right channel, around the U-turn, and up the left channel.
 (B) At the top of the left channel, hook the thread from back to front through the slotted eye of the thread take-up lever.
 If the thread does not pass into the eye of the take-up lever, the machine will jam.
-After threading the take-up lever, bring the thread downward again.
-(C) Pass the thread behind the metal thread guide and then down to the needle.
+After threading the take-up lever, bring the thread downward again. - (C) Pass the thread behind the metal thread guide and then down to the needle.

-6. If you want to thread the needle manually, thread it from front to back.
+6. To thread the needle manually, thread it from front to back.
 Pull about 6-8 inches of thread to the back beyond the needle eye.
-Alternatively, you can use the automatic needle threader to thread the eye of the needle. (see page 15)